bibbox/app-nocodb/README.md

 After the docker installation follow these [instructions](INSTALL-APP.md).

+Initial user/password will be created at first login/signup.

 ## Standalone Installation

 Clone the github repository.
 If necessary change the ports in the environment file `.env` and the volume mounts in `docker-compose.yml`.